 Michael is a Legal Fellow at EFF (and a returning former intern!) helping the legal team.
 Michael is a graduate of Stanford, the Oxford Internet Institute’s Masters program, and Columbia Law School.
 In his free time, he likes cooking Chinese food, fiddling with computers, and painting miniatures with tiny brushes.

 She has a parallel life as a visual artist and shows her art locally.
-On the weekends she is usually outdoors enjoying the nature of the SF Bay Area.
+On the weekends she is usually outdoors enjoying the nature of the San Francisco Bay Area.

 Seth Schoen has worked at EFF over a decade, creating the Staff Technologist position and helping other technologists understand the civil liberties implications of their work, EFF staff better understand technology related to EFF's legal work, and the public understand what products they use really do.
 He helped create the LNX-BBC live CD and has researched phenomena including laser printer forensic tracking codes, ISP packet spoofing, and key recovery from computer RAM after a computer has been turned off.
 He has testified before the U.S. Copyright Office, U.S. Sentencing Commission, and in several courts.